entwoska/Fundpop-docs/campaign-management/campaign-timing.md

 Automatically end campaigns when the goal is reached to prevent overselling.

+{% hint style="info" %}
+This feature is available on the Premium plan only.
+{% endhint %}

 How to enable:

 1. In Order Options, toggle "Auto-end on goal"